xiyuliu19/Final-Project/README.md

 ***
 In the next 7 days:
 1. Running Strelka to make the bam files to VCF files.
-2. Running vcf2maf to make the VCF files to MAF files.
+2. Running VEP and vcf2maf to make the VCF files to MAF files.
-3. Finishing the variant analysis part using maftools within R.
 ***
+### 11/20/2019
+* Milestone 2
 From bam to vcf: **`Strelka`**
 Installation
 ```